danielPerez97/website/src/posts/PragmaticDaggerArticle1.md

 class PetListPresenter(val petDataSource: SQLitePetDataSource)
 ```

-In this case, our test would have had to do a bit more configuration to satisfy the constructor parameter for `SQLitePetDataSource`
+In this case, our test would have had to do a bit more configuration to satisfy the constructor parameter for `SQLitePetDataSource`,
 which might involve configuring an SQLite database on the file system then making sure we delete it when the tests are done
 so we don't waste computer resources.
 Yuck.